vindral-oss/vindral-composer-ws-client/ws-api-debugger/README.md

 > This is just an early example of the initial feature set of the Composer WebSocket API.
 More features will be added later.

 This is a web-based companion app to showcase the features of Vindral composer's WebSocket API.
-It only supports the AudioMixer channel for now.
+It only supports the AudioMixer and LogFile channels for now.

 After subscribing; Composer will send a full list of available properties (read-only and writeable).

 # Sending messages
 After subscribing, the application will extract all available `Audio strips` from the running Composer project and filter out properties that have `Can Write: true`.

 To send a message;